Purpose and Project Overview

 The project is based at the University of Central Florida, with staff providing technical assistance and training in six regions throughout the state.
 A transition consultant from Florida’s Transition Project (a project within TATS) works with the facilitators to provide statewide TA and training on the transition process.

-The state DOE/BEESS has established the following project priority areas to be addressed by the TATS.
-They address the Pre-K Indicators in the former State Performance Plan/Annual Performance report, now known as the BEESS Strategic Plan, including the State Systemic Improvement Plan, Indicator 17.
+The state DOE/BESE has established the following project priority areas to be addressed by the TATS.
+They address the Pre-K Indicators in the former State Performance Plan/Annual Performance report, now known as the BESE Strategic Plan, including the State Systemic Improvement Plan, Indicator 17.

 Pre-K programs work to substantially increase the rate of growth for children who enter Pre-K below age expectations.
 Development and learning of young children with disabilities is measured using Battelle Developmental Inventory-2 and assessments of kindergarten readiness.
 The district and their partners share information and data to support the successful transition of young children with special needs to kindergarten.
 Pre-K programs, early childhood partners and kindergarten programs work together to increase the number of pre-kindergarten students entering kindergarten determined “ready” by the kindergarten readiness assessments.
 Technical assistance and training initiatives work with districts to increase the quality of the data and support analysis to identify areas to target for improvement.

 Curriculum and Instruction

 Pre-K Programs for children with disabilities/special needs) use evidence-based instructional strategies (i.e., content and process) which provide individually, developmentally, culturally and age appropriate curricula.
 Evidence-based curricula are used in a variety of settings with different populations of pre-kindergarten children with disabilities (including, but not limited to, culturally and linguistically diverse populations).
 Technical assistance and training in the area of curriculum and instruction are aligned with the Florida Early Learning and Developmental Standards: Birth to Five (2007, 2011).